 Explore the gardens and nature

 The gardens feature an interesting variety of trees and plants—both native and foreign.
-Make sure to check out Maplehenge, where three rings of foliage encircle a few collection pieces ( that is if you can find them).
-Locate the hidden wooden doorway, and your kiddos will feel like they’re entering a secret haven when they walk inside.
+Check out Maplehenge, where three rings of foliage encircle a few collection pieces (that is if you can find them).
+Locate the hidden wooden doorway, and your kids will feel like they’re entering a secret haven when they walk inside.
 There’s also the Wisteria Pergola, a 230-foot-long natural tunnel connecting the grounds.
 These are at their prime in late April and early May, when the cascading purple blooms show off.

 Grab a bite to eat at Rat’s

-Rat’s Restaurant—named after The Wind in the Willows character with a setting that resembles Monet’s garden in Giverney—serves up tasty French food with Insta-worthy views.
-Your kiddos can nosh on simple buttered pasta, chicken fingers, and cheeseburgers while you refuel on steak frites, seared branzino, or Tuscan kale.
-And to finish, the whole fam can share creme brulee or beignets for dessert.
-For something lighter, stop by French-inspired Van Gogh Cafe.
+Rat’s Restaurant—named after The Wind in the Willows character with a setting that resembles Monet’s garden in Giverny—serves up tasty French food with Insta-worthy views.
+Littles can nosh on simple buttered pasta, chicken fingers, and cheeseburgers while you refuel on steak au poivre, Maine scallops, or Tuscan kale salad.
+And to finish, the whole family can share creme brulee or profiteroles for dessert.
+For something lighter, stop by the French-inspired Van Gogh Cafe or Peacock Cafe.
 They have snacks, coffee, and other drinks.

 What to know before you go to Grounds for Sculpture

 Even though entry into the park is timed, you can stay for as long as you want once you enter.
 However, keep in mind that once you leave the grounds, you cannot re-enter.
-Paper maps are unavailable on-site, so print one out at home or use GFS’s online interactive map while you explore the sculpture park.
 Grounds For Sculpture only sells tickets online and in advance.
 Tickets go on sale up to two weeks before the entry date, and new tickets are released every week and are non-refundable.
 Rat’s is an ideal place to stop for a meal after you visit the gardens, and reservations are recommended.
 You can also enter the Van Gogh Cafe with your ticket or plan a picnic in the park for something extra special (contact the Grounds For Sculpture for more information).

 Grounds For Sculpture